alkue-com/prompts-mcp/README.md

 }
 ```

-The exact location of the `mcp.json` configuration file depends on your
+The exact location of the `mcp.json` configuration file depends on your client.
-MCP client.

 ### Configuration

 The `PROMPTS_DIR` environment variable is **required** and must be set to
-the path containing your `.md` files.
+a path containing all your `.md` files you want to serve as prompts.

-The server will exit with an error if `PROMPTS_DIR` is not set,
+The server will exit with an error if `PROMPTS_DIR` is not set
 or if the directory doesn't exist.

 ## Development

+Roughly 100% coded by AI.
 See `CONTRIBUTING.md` for local setup.